Abhinav-bhatt7/KUPals/README.md

 # KUPals
-A Web-Based Social Platform for Kathmandu University Students
+A Web-Based Social Platform for Kathmandu University Students.

 ## Project Overview

 KUPals is a lightweight, web-based social platform designed specifically for students at Kathmandu University.
 In a university setting, students often lack a centralized platform for connecting over shared interests and organizing social and academic activities.
 KUPals bridges that gap by providing:

-- Public interest groups (e.g., art, music, hiking, coding clubs)
+- Public interest groups (e.g. art, music, hiking, coding clubs, gaming)
 - Private groups for focused academic or social discussions
 - Real-time chat and notifications
 - Secure user authentication via Email/Google